mattischrome/console-blog/content/posts/some-initial-thoughts-about-civilization-vii/index.md

 category: "Software"
 tags: [Twenty Five, Civ VII, Games, Software]
 date: "2025-02-11"
-description: 'Sid Meier''s Civilization VII is out today to much fanfare.
+description: 'Sid Meier\'s Civilization VII is out today to much fanfare.
 After spending what top scientists are calling "far too long" playing Civ VI and a couple of run throughs during the early access period, here are some thoughts on the new instalment.'
 ---
-Sid Meier''s Civilization VII is out today to much fanfare.
-After spending what top scientists are calling "far too long" playing Civ VI and a couple of run throughs during the early access period, here are some thoughts on the new instalment.
+Sid Meier's Civilization VII is out today to much fanfare.
+After spending what top scientists are calling "far too long" playing Civ VI and a couple of run-throughs of the new game during the early access period, here are some thoughts on the new instalment.

 ### It's not really finished yet

 Civ games are rarely finished on day 1.
 Civ V was not really the game I came to know and love until its third DLC.
 Civ VI kept breaking, including a memorable "every resource becomes bananas" bug in Mac multiplayer.
 It's improved at a pretty consistent rate over its long lifespan, both from the DLC and modding perspective.
-In some ways, Civ VI remains unfinished for Mac players as a game-breaking bug introduced in the last six months has still not been fixed.
+In some ways, Civ VI remains unfinished for Mac players as a game-breaking bug was introduced in the last six months that has still not been fixed.

 So it's no surprise that Civ VII comes with a few bits missing.
 For us chez mattischrome, the big miss is a team mode in multiplayer so that Ingrid and I can play co-operatively.
 But the thing that feels least finished of all is the user interface, which brings me to my next point...